Passed by the Board of Directors March 20, 2016

 Section 4.6.
 Only members whose dues are paid shall be entitled to vote.

 Section 4.7.
 Robert’s Rules of Order (latest edition) shall be the governing parliamentary law of this Corporation.

 ARTICLE V. BOARD OF DIRECTORS

 Section 5.1.
 The business and affairs of the Corporation shall be managed by a Board of Directors.
-The Board shall consist of twelve Directors.
+The board shall consist of nine to twelve directors.
 The term of each director shall be three years.
 Only four of the twelve Directors are elected in any one year, except as provided in the case of filling vacancies.
 At any meeting, the persons receiving the greatest number of votes shall be the Directors.

 Section 5.2.
 A vacancy in the Board of directors shall be filled by the appointment of the individual who received the next highest number of votes in the preceding election or by appointment of the President.
 Such person to serve until the next Annual Meeting, at which time the vacancy shall be filled by a separate election for each vacancy.
 Neither the President nor any other Officer or Director may appoint himself /herself to fill a vacancy on the Board.

 Section 5.3.
 The meetings of the Board of Directors may be held at such time and place as may be designated in the notice calling the meeting.
 Written notice of every meeting of the Board of Directors shall be given to each Director at least five days prior to the day named for the meeting.
 The Board of Directors may, by duly adopted resolution, appoint the time and place of stated meetings; special meetings may be called by the President or by a Director of the Corporation.
 A quorum of the Board of Directors consists of five members.
 After three consecutive absences, a Director may be dropped from the Board and shall be so informed by the President, and the vacancy shall be filled in accordance with the procedures in Article V, Section 2.